MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 This website is a live example of [Docs Assembler](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler).
 As you read, you're experiencing a guide that is being dynamically assembled.

 With [Docs Assembler](https://marketplace.visualstudio.com/items?itemName=netoftrees.documentation-assembler), you can capture complex thinking, simplify intricate systems into a single source of truth.
 A dynamic, auditable, and unified decision system that can guide an entire organisation, even through a crisis.
-It works by mapping out precise, authorised paths for resolving complex scenarios.
-It's all grounded in your company's verifiable knowledge.
+It works by mapping out precise, authorised paths for resolving complex scenarios — all grounded in your company's verifiable knowledge.
 Paths can be used directly or referenced by AI Agents to improve customer support.

 The 'Vertical Kitchen Garden Planner' demo below will show you exactly how this works in practice.